cfg4j/cfg4j-sample-apps/README.md

 ```

 ## Apps
+* [git-simple](git-simple/) - reads configuration from a given git repository (using *getProperty* methods) and outputs values
+  to the stdout.
+Automatically reloads configuration after change.
 * [git-bind](git-bind/) - reads configuration from a given git repository (using object binding) and outputs values
    to the stdout.
-Reloads configuration every 3 seconds.
+Automatically reloads configuration after change.
-* [git-simple](git-simple/) - reads configuration from a given git repository (using *getProperty* methods) and outputs values
+* [git-multi-file](git-multi-file/) - reads configuration from a given git repository (from multiple files) and outputs values
   to the stdout.
-Reloads configuration every 3 seconds.
+Automatically reloads configuration after change.